Visual Privacy Protection via Mapping Distortion: Abstract

 \section{Abstract}

-Data privacy protection is an important research area, which is especially critical in this big data era.
-To a large extent, the privacy of visual classification tasks is mainly in the one-to-one mapping between image and its corresponding label, since this relation provides a great amount of information and can be used in other scenarios.
-In this paper, we propose mapping distortion protection (MDP) and its augmentation-based extension (AugMDP) to protect the data privacy by modifying the original dataset.
-In MDP, the label of the modified image does not match the ground-truth mapping, yet DNNs can still learn the ground-truth relation even when the provided mapping is distorted.
-As such, this method protects privacy when the dataset is leaked.
-Extensive experiments are conducted on CIFAR-10 and restricted CASIA-WebFace dataset, which verifies the effectiveness and feasibility of the proposed method.
+Privacy protection is an important research area, which is especially critical in this big data era.
+To a large extent, the privacy of visual classification data is mainly in the mapping between the image and its corresponding label, since this relation provides a great amount of information and can be used in other scenarios.
+In this paper, we propose the mapping distortion based protection (MDP) and its augmentation-based extension (AugMDP) to protect the data privacy by modifying the original dataset.
+In the modified dataset generated by MDP, the image and its label are not consistent ($e.g.$, a cat-like image is labeled as the dog), whereas the DNNs trained on it can still achieve good performance on benign testing set.
+As such, this method can protect privacy when the dataset is leaked.
+Extensive experiments are conducted, which verify the effectiveness and feasibility of our method.
+The code for reproducing main results is available at \url{https://github.com/PerdonLiu/Visual-Privacy-Protection-via-Mapping-Distortion}.